-In your pet’s interests, it’s a good idea if you can “pet proof” your home so that there are no obvious hazards around the house.
+In your pet’s interests, it’s a good idea if you can “pet-proof” your home so that there are no apparent hazards around the house.

 - Remove anything that could potentially harm your dog or cat.
-Obvious dangers include medicines, alcohol, chocolate, tobacco and cleaning products, but others items that they may find interesting are ribbon and string, firewood, pine needles, tinsel and other decorations around the house.
+Obvious dangers include medicines, alcohol, chocolate, tobacco, and cleaning products.
+Still, they may find other interesting items like ribbon and string, firewood, pine needles, tinsel, and other decorations around the house.

-- Pet proof your garage, or ideally lock the door.
-There are many dangerous substances such as pesticides, antifreeze, slug pellets and poisons.
+- Pet-proof your garage, or ideally, lock the door.
+Many dangerous substances include pesticides, antifreeze, slug pellets, and poisons.

-- Make sure that your boundary fences and gates are in good condition and there are no escape routes.
+- Ensure that your boundary fences and gates are in good condition and that there are no escape routes.

 - Remove any household appliances that may cause a potential hazard that your house sitter will not need to use.
 Please don’t remove your kettle!

-- Place for easy access your cleaning materials, including rubbish bags, gloves, dustpan and sweeping brush, mop and vacuum cleaner plus any cleaning disinfectants.
+- Place your cleaning materials, including rubbish bags, gloves, dustpan, sweeping brush, mop and vacuum cleaner, and any cleaning disinfectants, for easy access.

 - It’s a comfort to your pet if there is an article of your worn clothing that they can snuggle up to – a reminder of their lovely owner.